- Get in touch

-We often get asked, being responsible Corporate Citizens , what environmental issue worries us and the answer usually surprises people , as you have probably guessed , we are very concerned that very few people are talking about or even aware that we have a peatland issue and that the UK has a particular problem caused by the extraction of peat for use in compost bags.
+The answer usually surprises people but as you have probably guessed, we are very concerned about how few people are talking about or even aware that we have a very serious environmental issue when it comes to peatland extraction and that the UK has a particular problem caused by the extraction of peat for use in compost growing bags.

 When thinking of compostable packaging , peatlands don't automatically come to mind, but if we replaced all of those 36 million tonnes of nasty petrol based plastics with a plant based alternative, this would create enough compost to completely replace the need to extract peat for use in household compost and it would greatly reduce, if not eliminate our need to use chemical based fertilisers.

-Most people when you think of carbon sponges tend to think of trees but actually peatland actually absorbs more Co2 than all the world's vegetation combined , peat actually holds 42% of all soil carbon , so when we use peat for compost or even burning ( thankfully Ireland has stopped this practice) you are actually adding 10% of all the carbon released.
+Most people when you think of carbon sponges people tend to think of trees but actually peatland actually absorbs more Co2 than all the world's vegetation combined , peat actually holds 42% of all soil carbon , so when we use peat for compost or even burning ( thankfully Ireland has stopped this practice) you are actually adding 10% of all the carbon released in the world.

-Let's not forget that nature created peat bogs as a natural counterbalance / carbon sponge, so every-time you extract peat you release tonnes of carbon into the environment.
+Let's not forget that nature created peat bogs as a natural counterbalance / carbon sponge, so every-time you extract peat you release tonnes of carbon into the environment and eliminate it's carbon sequestration properties.

 - Peat bogs account for only 3% land mass of the UK and yet they hold 20 times more carbon than all the forest in the UK combined.